-Not every website has a purchase as the main call to action given that not every type of business is suited to that.
-For example, professionals such as lawyers, accountants, dentists, and in this case, fitness experts who all consult with their clients, are unlikely to have a ‘Buy Now’ button on their website, given that each client’s needs will be different.
+Not every website has a purchase as the main call to action, given that not every type of business is suited to that.
+For example, professionals such as lawyers, accountants, dentists, and, in this case, fitness experts who all consult with their clients, are unlikely to have a ‘Buy Now’ button on their website, given that each client’s needs will be different.

-Nevertheless, their websites, need to have some means of converting a visitor so they get closer to becoming a paying client or customer, and the means by which that is achieved is what is written on each page of the website.
-If the website has been professionally built the text is likely to have been written by one or more copywriters, who have the writing skills to create copy that converts.
+Nevertheless, their websites need to have some means of converting a visitor so they get closer to becoming a paying client or customer, and the means by which that is achieved is what is written on each page of the website.
+If the website has been professionally built, the text is likely to have been written by one or more copywriters, who have the writing skills to create copy that converts.

-It should be noted that sales copy and content are two very different things, and simply because someone is able to create blog posts and articles does not mean they can write sales copy which converts.
+It should be noted that sales copy and content are two very different things, and simply because someone is able to create blog posts and articles does not mean they can write sales copy that converts.
 This is not to diminish what content writers produce, and many of them create awesome articles, blog posts, reports which inform and entertain to a very high level.
 However, these are not designed to convert in the same way the material written by a copywriter is expected to.